 Please refer to the section on Brain Injuries for more information.

-A: Vision Therapy can benefit adults also.
-Vision problems that were not corrected during childhood, often persist through adulthood, interfering with efficiency and productivity on visual tasks.
+Vision problems that were not corrected during childhood often persist through adulthood, thus interfering with efficiency and productivity on visual tasks.
 The majority of vision problems are treatable at any age, but it is better to catch problems early to maximize your potential during your academic and executive career.